dotnet/docs/docs/core/porting/third-party-deps.md

 4. You can attempt to write the code the package was doing yourself.
 5. You could eliminate the dependency on the package by changing the functionality of your app, at least until a compatible version of the package becomes available.

 Remember that open-source project maintainers and NuGet package publishers are often volunteers.
 They contribute because they care about a given domain, do it for free, and often have a different daytime job.
-So, be mindful of that when contacting them to ask for .NET Core support.
+So be mindful of that when contacting them to ask for .NET Core support.

 If you can't resolve your issue with any of the above, you may have to port to .NET Core at a later date.